For the moment, the gag of talking animals might have run out of steam. The Secret Life of Pets is strong evidence of

 The Secret Life of Pets Synopsis

 Jack Russell Terrier Max lives with his owner Katie in a Manhattan apartment.
-During the day, when Katie is out for work, Max hangs out with other pets in the building, such as tabby cat Chloe and dachshund Buddy.
+During the day, when Katie is out for work, Max also hangs out with other pets in the building, such as tabby cat Chloe and dachshund Buddy.
 One day, to Max’s disgust and horror, Katie adopts another dog, a large and ungainly mongrel named Duke.
-In their blotched efforts to rid themselves of each other, Max and Duke are captured by Animal Control.
+In their blotched efforts to rid themselves of each other, Max and Duke end up captured by Animal Control.
 They must then work together, if they wish to return to their comfy Manhattan haven.